JaeYeonLee0621/SystemDesign-Interview/Chapter10_RealTimeGamingLeaderboard.md

 ![image](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/72cf2e71-9b2e-4dc2-9277-9710dd5a8385)

 - The MiTM agent makes your computer believe that an HTTPS connection is not available and that HTTP must used

+1. Initial Client Request
+- The client atempts to connect to a secure website using HTTPS

+2. Interception of Request
+- The attacker intercepts the client's rquest before it reaches the intended server

+3. Responding with a redirect to an HTTP version of the website

+4. Client accepts downgrade
+- Modern browser will typically display a security warning but ignore and accept to downgrade

 ## 2-3.
 Attacks on old SSL ciphers
 - Connect to is using a vulnerable cipher